 Years of attempting quiet diplomacy to persuade Aung San Suu Kyi to change her discriminatory policies against the Rohingya have completely failed.
 During the first five years of her government, the situation of the Rohingya has deteriorated on every level, and elections in November 2020 again exclude Rohingya from voting and standing as candidates.

-The EU Parliament and others must now recognise that Aung San Suu Kyi is part of the problem and that as with the military, talk of pathways to citizenship are nothing more than a delaying tactic which has been used to dupe the international community for 8 years and counting.

 The EU Institutions should publicly advocate for an immediate change to the Citizenship Law in Burma to ensure that the Rohingya’s right to citizenship is recognised.
 The EU Institutions should review whether it should continue to provide development and humanitarian support to and through the government, in light of the appalling human rights record of Aung San Suu Kyi’s government.

+We therefore respectfully request you to take these proposals into account, and step-up drastically the actions in defence of one of the most discriminated and persecuted minority today in the world: the Rohingya.

 October 2020

-Briefing by Justice4Rohingya UK
+Signed by

 Dr. Sheik Ramzy

-Signed by

 Martin Weightman All Faiths Network